Emm-Anuel100/Hotel-Management-System/README.md

 - **Check-In/Check-Out**: Streamline the check-in and check-out process for guests.
 - **User Roles**: Admin, staff, and customer roles with specific permissions.
 - **Reporting**: Generate detailed reports on bookings.
-- **Multi-Language Support**: Available in multiple languages for global accessibility.
 - **Responsive Design**: Optimized for use on desktops, tablets, and mobile devices.

 ## Technologies Used